sugartoosalty/sugartoosalty.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me
 My research explores how sequencing technologies can be used to detect and characterize pathogens and other microorganisms in environmental samples.
 I focus on comparing sequencing methods for accuracy and developing approaches to recover complete viral genomes from complex environments.
 More broadly, I am interested in combining genomic insights with microbial metabolism and gene-based strategies to better understand microbial presence and enhance their potential for mitigating water pollution.

+# 📖 Educations
+- *2024.08 - 2026.05 (now)*, Master of Science in Environmental Engineering, UC Berkeley.
+- *2018.09 - 2022.06*, Bachelor of Science in Environmental Science, Tongji University.